-Whole, Plant Food: Animal foods, refined sugar products, refined grain products, oils, coffee, plastic bottled water, alcohol, chewing gum and pretty much all processed foods are non-existent in my household and in my diet.
-Aside from the odd can of coconut milk, my household and diet is also essentially free of any canned foods.
-At rare occasions, I may have some lightly processed foods like organic tofu or organic brown rice pasta.
+Real, Whole Plant Food: Animal foods, refined sugar products, refined grain products, ultra-processed food, fast food, oils, coffee, alcohol, soda and all other processed drinks, chewing gum, and candy are non-existent in my household and in my diet.
+Aside from sporadic use of canned coconut milk, my household and diet are also free of all canned foods.
+Minimally processed food items that I may have at rare times include things like organic brown rice pasta and organic tofu.

 Homemade Food: I prepare all of my meals and snacks at home, with an average meal taking me 15 minutes.
-I almost never follow any recipes, so each meal is created with unique ingredients and amounts, with no two meals ever being completely the same.
-When traveling, I stay very close to this eating lifestyle, but at times will purchase store-bought versions of whole, plant foods I would normally make at home, like hummus.
-I can almost say that I never visit restaurants.
-I may visit one once or twice in a year if I find myself in a place that has a high-quality, wholesome plant food restaurant.
-Otherwise nothing compares to the quality and wholesomeness of food that I have at home, and I greatly enjoy being responsible for my own food and meal preparation.
+I almost never follow any recipes because I enjoy and much prefer the spontaneous, creative, and natural meal-creation process.
+Every meal is created with unique ingredients and amounts, with no two meals ever being completely the same.
+When traveling, I stay very close to this eating lifestyle, but at times I will purchase some store-bought versions of whole, plant foods that I would normally make at home, like hummus, as long as they are pure and wholesome.
+For many years I barely ever visited any restaurants; the meal choices, the food quality, and the overall experience was just not satisfactory or ever worth it.
+In the last couple of years, as more high-quality whole plant food restaurants became available, I have enjoyed a few meals out, especially when I travel outside of North America where food is much more reasonably priced.
+Regardless, I can say with certainty after all of these years that nothing for me beats or compares to the quality, wholesomeness, and enjoyment of food that I make and eat at home.
+It is one of my greatest joys and priorities to be fully responsible for my own meal preparation.

 Lunch or Dinner